-In the early days of the web, a system was needed to empower users to manage and deliver content.
-Monolithic architecture delivered with an all-in-one, or “coupled”, system with a singular codebase that pulled in everything necessary for managing and publishing content to the web.
+Monolithic architecture has served us well.
+In the early days of the web, companies needed a system to empower users to manage and deliver content.
+A monolithic architecture provided an all-in-one, or “coupled,” system with a codebase that pulled in everything necessary for managing and publishing content to the web.

-However, when mobile internet usage began to exceed that of desktop around 2014, the “all-in-one” element of monolithic architecture became more of a hindrance than a helper.
+However, when mobile internet usage began to exceed that of desktop around 2014, the “all-in-one” element of monolithic architecture became more hindrance than a helper.
 Businesses now needed to serve consumer experiences on a variety of devices and channels.

-Understanding the Basics of Microservices
+Understanding the Basics of Monolithic vs. Microservices Software

-In the case of microservices, an application is made up of a suite of small services, each with their own unique codebase.
-Microservices use lightweight mechanisms (such as an application program interface, or API) to communicate between the various services.
-These services themselves are focused around business goals and can be deployed separately and/or together as needed through automation.
+Despite its name, microservices architecture doesn’t mean it’s “small.”
+However, it is built to be lean.
+A microservices-based application consists of a suite of small services, each with its unique codebase.
+Microservices use lightweight mechanisms (such as an application program interface or API) to communicate between the various services.
+These services are focused on business goals you can deploy separately or together as needed through automation.
 There is very little centralized management of these services, making the system “decoupled” or headless because it does not function as one unified workflow.

 What’s so appealing about a decoupled microservices architecture?
 For starters, some key advantages include:

-With headless microservices, it’s easier to isolate specific services and grow them separately from the rest of the app as they’re performing well.
+Improved Performance: With headless microservices, it’s easier to isolate specific services and grow them separately from the rest of the app as they’re performing well.

 Why Your Timing Matters When Deploying Microservices Architecture